GOVERNMENT CODE

 Added by Acts 2023, 88th Leg., R.S., Ch.
 856 (H.B.
 3447), Sec.
 1, eff.
 September 1, 2023.

 Sec.
 482.302.
-SPACE EXPLORATION AND AERONAUTICS RESEARCH FUND; GRANTS. (a) Using money available in the fund, the commission may provide grants to eligible entities described by Subsection (b) for the purposes of:
+USE OF FUND FOR GRANTS. (a) Using money available in the fund, the commission may provide grants to eligible entities described by Subsection (b) for the purposes of:

-(1) development of emerging technologies required for any aspect of human space flight;
+(1) development of emerging technologies required for any aspect of human space flight, including aeronautics;

-(2) research involving any aspect of space exploration and space flight;
+(2) research involving any aspect of space exploration and space flight, including aeronautics;

-(3) workforce training to promote space exploration and space flight;
+(3) workforce training to promote space exploration and space flight, including aeronautics;

 (4) curation of post-mission materials involved in space exploration and space flight; and